 Lesson 2: Work towards constant progress, not instant perfection

-In one of the Masterclass lessons, Goodall describes visiting a laboratory that was conducting tests on chimpanzees.
+In one of the Jane Goodall’s Masterclass lessons, the conservationist describes visiting a laboratory that was conducting tests on chimpanzees.
 And if the tests weren’t upsetting enough, the chimpanzees were kept in tiny cages with little room for movement, stimulation or social interaction.
 Goodall noticed instantly that the animals were suffering immensely under these conditions.

 While Goodall’s goal was to end laboratory testing on chimpanzees and other animals altogether, she also knew that achieving this would take time.
 So, she worked with scientists in the lab to keep the chimps in a more species appropriate environment and lessen their suffering as soon as possible.